 It was moderately windy which made for the perfect beach day.
 Keeping the warm stagnant air out of concept and leaving the beach goers with a cool breeze, steadily rolling waves and a perfectly blue sky I doubt anyone hadn’t enjoyed themselves.

-After gracefully killing half an hour walking up and down the beach, we jumped into our yellow bumble bee GoCar and took a short detour to Fort Point.
+After gracefully killing half an hour walking up and down the beach, we jumped into our little yellow GoCar and took a short detour to Fort Point.

 Golden Gate Bridge from Fort Point.